 “He mentored a lot of insurance people along the way,” and through education programs “he improved the level of professionalism of agents in the state,” Kaitala said.

 Dick Ahmann was named Insurance Man of the Year of Greater Minneapolis in 1979.

 He was a national director for several insurance companies, such as the old Aetna Life and Casualty, and the old Reliance Insurance Co.

 During his career, Ahmann was proud of many high-profile accounts, such as the Minnesota Vikings and the Metrodome.

-Cameron has plans to attend the University of Iowa to study business.
+Cameron Beminio was the first ever Dick Ahmann scholarship recipient in 2018.
+He attends the University of Iowa and is studying business.
 He hopes to someday own a business, perhaps in real estate.
 In high school, Cameron participated in football, choir, track, weight lifting and wrestling, finishing third in the state tournament.
 He enjoyed coaching in high school as well.
 His teachers describe him as dedicated and determined, with the capability to balance school, work, sports and social activities.